radiodns/java-CountryCodeResolver/README.md

 ### Getting Started
-The library has two methods.

-	String resolveCountryCodeFromCountryCode(String isoCountryCode, String piCode) throws ResolutionException

-	String resolveCountryCodeFromECC(String ecc, String piCode) throws ResolutionException
+Using data received by the device, the relevant values must first be set, before then calling `resolveGCC()`.

+Methods available for setting data are as follows:

+	void setIsoCountryCode(String isoCountryCode)

+	void setExtendedCountryCode(String ecc)

+	void setRdsPiCode(String rdsPi)

+	void setDabSId(String dabSId)

+To complete the resolution the following method should be called.

+	List<Result> resolveGCC()

-The three possible arguments are:
+The four values which can be set are:

 1. An ISO 3166 two-letter country code representing the country the radio device is physically located within.
 This could be obtained using GPS or cell-triangulation etc.
-2. The RDS PI Code received from the FM broadcast.
+2. The ECC received from broadcast.
-3. The RDS Extended Country Code (ECC) value received from the FM broadcast.
+3. The RDS PI Code received from FM broadcast.
+4. The DAB SID received from DAB broadcast.

+A combination of the first or second, and third or forth values must be set for a successful resolution.

-The method will return an ISO 3166 two-letter country code for the country matching the Country Code/RDS ECC and RDS PI Code combination.
+The method returns a list of Result objects each of which include the Global Country Code (GCC) for the country matching the Country Code and RDS PI Code / DAB SID combination.
+In most cases the list will contain only one result, however more may be returned in some cases.

 Example:

 	Resolver resolver = new Resolver();

 		try {

-			String countryCode = resolver.resolveCountryCodeFromCountryCode("CH", "D479");
+			Resolver resolver = new Resolver();
+			resolver.setIsoCountryCode("CH");
+			resolver.setRdsPiCode("4479");

+			List<Result> resultList = resolver.resolveGCC();
+			Result result = resultList.get(0);

-			System.out.println("Country Code: " + countryCode);
+			System.out.println("GCC: " + result.gcc);

 		} catch (ResolutionException e) {
 			e.printStackTrace();
 		}

 In the above example the radio device has located itself within Switzerland (CH), but the first nibble of the received RDS PI is not Switzerland's Country ID of '4'.
-Here the library would return a country code of 'DE', having identified the FM broadcast as a German station and assuming the radio device must be near the border.
+Here the library would return a Global Country Code of 'de0', having identified the FM broadcast as a German station and assuming the radio device must be near the border.

 ### Data Sources